adityaS011/adityaS011/README.md

 ## About Me

-I'm a passinate and commited individual who for now is a competetive programmer web development enthusiast, and I love challenges, working on problems and developing Full-stack projects.
+I'm a passinate and commited individual who for now is a competetive programmer and web development enthusiast, and I love challenges, working on problems and developing Full-stack projects.
 My goal is to get great at creating user-friendly web applications that solve real-world problems.

 - 👀 I’m interested in web development and always excited to explore new technologies and frameworks.
 - 🌱 I’m currently on a Full-stack development journey, honing my skills in both front-end and back-end technologies.